DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-27-application-layout-changes.md

 ### Layout of disability, access and other needs

 Previously this section was labelled [Accessibility needs](/manage-teacher-training-applications/offer-panel#offer-panel-new).
-But research showed that providers didn’t fully understand what it meant.
+But research showed that providers did not fully understand what it meant.

 Disability information needs to be accessed after the application has been reviewed and sifted.
 The specifics of the application are less relevant to the continued processing.
 Whereas information about disability will be needed up until the point of enrolment.